Doing E-Commerce Communication Right

 Communicating Effectively Pre-Sales

-You have to make sure that your communication is effective, consistent and builds confidence in the minds of the customer.
+You have to make sure that your communication is effective, consistent, and builds confidence in the mind of the customer.

 Communicating Effectively Post-Sales